astronautas/astronautas.github.io/_posts/2026-09-15-building-is-over.md

 I choose battle-tested implementations.
 I let time decide which implementations win and which perish.
 Those that survive must have gone through the brutal cycles of reality: functional issues, security issues, performance issues.
 Even the most tasteless software, when exposed to enough user feedback, eventually ends up in a slick state (or dies).

 I choose mature technologies.
 Agents can implement anything.
 The value lies in technologies that actually solve real problems — that have found product-market fit.
+Only time can tell this.

 The next time you want to add that dependency with 5 stars, how about you let your agent vibe-copy it instead?